munificent/magpie/doc/site/markdown/patterns.md

 ^title Patterns

 If you've seen a few lines of Magpie code, you've likely seen patterns already.
-They are used everywhere in the language: `match` expressions use them, but so do variable declarations, method parameters, and `catch` clauses for handling exceptions.
+They are used everywhere in the language: `match` expressions use them, but so do [variable declarations](expressions/variables.html), [method parameters](multimethods.html), and `catch` clauses for handling exceptions.

-Given an object, a pattern does two things: First, it tests if the object *matches* that pattern.
-Then, if and only if it does, it may bind new variables to parts of the object.
-By performing those operations together, it's able to safely pull data out of an object but only when the object has the data you're asking for.
+Given an object, a pattern does two things: First, it *tests* if the object *matches* that pattern.
+Then, if and only if it does, it may *bind new variables* to parts of the object.
+By performing those operations together, patterns can pull data out of an object but only when the object correctly has the data you're asking for.

 ## Kinds of Patterns